bitaddict-ab/arassync/README.md

 A single instance is defined to be used as the developer instance, which is were unit tests fetch data and integeration test methods are executed.

-Create arasdb-local.json if you have user-specific Aras databases/instances to test with.
+Create arasdb-local.json if you have user-specific Aras databases/instances to test with, such as on your own computer.

 #### How to run tests

  * Run 'arassync login' and enter login/password if required.
- * Run Scripts\UnitTests.cmd (some are more like integration tests)
+ * Run Scripts\UnitTests.cmd (though most talk to the server)

-You can also run them from within Visual Studio by installing right-clicking a project.
+You can also run them from within Visual Studio by right-clicking a project and choose "Run Unit Tests", if it has any tests in it..

 Tests aare currently a mix of MSTest and NUnit framework, but we plan to migrate fully to NUnit.